Nengi/Mobile-Advertisment-Prediction/README.md

 This project aims to predict the probability of a user installing an app after seeing a mobile adverstisment.
 The project was implemented as part of the Predictive Analytics course at the University of Texas at Dallas

 ## Project Details
-The dataset was an imbalanced with 0.81% of the data having the observed case of a user installing the application.
+The dataset was imbalanced with 0.81% of the data having the observed case of a user installing the application.
 Logistic regression was implemented in SAS with a prediction accuracy of 69%.
 An update was made Random Oversampling package in R with an improved accuracy of 71%.
 Analysis of the dataset in SAS can be viewed in the pdf document attached.

 ## Technology Used
 - SAS